 Issues Facing Goose Creek

 Gayla's business and legal skills have contributed to positive change for Goose Creek.
-Her responsible and accountable leadership over the next four years will ensure major issues will continue to be addressed and resolved.
+Her responsible and accountable leadership ensures that major issues will continue to be addressed and resolved.

 Diversified Tax Base